 Ownership governance means the direct enforcement of interests, the exercise of the rights of ownership of the parent company as enshrined in law.
-The parent bank enforces its interests as owner at the general meeting and through the executive bodies and chairpersons of the subsidiary.
+The parent bank enforces its interests as owner at the general meeting and through the governing bodies and chairpersons of the subsidiary's governing body.